 Represent your school in our Amazing Spaghetti Machine Contest.

-Year 10 students from across Victoria are invited to participate in our annual Amazing Spaghetti Machine Contest.
-Students work in teams and put their maths, science, engineering and project management skills to the test in the creation of a ‘spaghetti machine’ — an overly complex device that is used to perform a relatively simple task.
+Year 10 students from across Australia are invited to participate in our annual Amazing Spaghetti Machine Contest.
+Students work in teams and put their maths, science, engineering and project management skills to the test in the creation of a ‘spaghetti machine’ — an overly complex device that achieves a simple task.

 To see some example spaghetti machines in action, view our Spaghetti workshop videos.